localjo/localjo.github.io/src/content/experience.md

 ### Full Stack Engineer

-_[NASA [Goddard Space Flight Center, GIBS/Worldview, ASRC Contract]](https://www.nasa.gov/goddard) (July 2017 to February 2018)_
+_[NASA [Goddard, GIBS/Worldview, ASRC Contract]](https://www.nasa.gov/goddard) (July 2017 to February 2018)_

-- Developer for [NASA Worldview](https://github.com/nasa-gibs/worldview)—a web app for browsing satellite imagery built with JavaScript and Python.
+- Developer for [NASA Worldview](https://github.com/nasa-gibs/worldview), a web app for browsing satellite imagery built with JavaScript and Python.
 - Saved our team thousands of dollars in engineers' time every week by replacing a manual QA process that took weeks with automated browser tests that ran in minutes, enabling us to iterate and ship new features quickly.
 - Reduced deployment time from over an hour to <5 minutes, allowing us to rapidly release new features and bug fixes.
 - Raised the bar for engineering practices and quality standards by implementing coding standards and code reviews.